Big-Life-Lab/pbl-planning-tool-guide/README.md

 # Project Big Life Planning Tool guidance document

-The Project Big Life Planning Tool (http://planning.projectbiglife.ca/) was developed to public health surveillance, planing and research.
+The Project Big Life Planning Tool (http://planning.projectbiglife.ca/) was developed to support public health surveillance, planing and research.
 The planning tool can assess the health burden of health behaviours and the potential health impact of public health preventive strategies in Canada, amongst other uses.

 This guidance document outlines **what the tool is**, **how it to use it**, and **how it operates**.
 The guidance includes the following sections: